 When Georgia arrived, she was matted, dirty, and covered in ticks.
 She had cherry eye in both eyes, dental issues, and typical old-age problems.
 No one knew what the chance of her finding a forever home would be.
 After months of searching, an interested party all the way in Idaho decided she was the one.
 Because our rescue rarely adopts out of state, it was not an easy decision.
 Constant communication, video chat sessions, and the fact that the people were willing to drive thousands of miles to pick her up made it so much easier.
 Not only that, but it showed dedication and how serious they were.

 Long story short, Georgia now lives a spoiled life where she no longer has to worry about being unwanted.
+Not only that, but she is also a service dog to children in need.
 She has come such a long way and we wish her all the best!